Welcome to the Web's most comprehensive guide on the Ausangate trek, and it's extension to Machu Picchu.

 You can access the complete packing list for the Inca Trail here.

 We hope you have enjoyed this article.
-If you have any further questions about the Ausangate trek, please leave a note below or feel free to contact us at contact us and we’ll get back to shortly.
+If you have any further questions about the Ausangate trek, please leave a comment below and we’ll get back to shortly.

 Tags: Ausangate trek, Ausangate trek Peru, Ausangate trail, Ausangate trek to Machu Picchu